qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    Search box in Attributes Form page

-The |toggleAliases| :sup:`Show field aliases instead of names` button allows to toggle field aliases and field names.
+The |toggleAliases| :sup:`Show field aliases instead of names` button allows you to toggle field aliases and field names.

-When showing aliases, fields that don't have an alias set, will have their names shown in light gray color for intentifying them easily.
+When showing aliases, fields without an alias set will have their names displayed in light gray to help identify them easily.
+.. only:: html

 .. _figure_attributes_form_toggle_aliases: